mella7/devops-coding-challenge/README.md

 managing the Helm release instead of a script — is a change to one layer, not a rewrite of the whole thing.

-## A CVE that three version bumps didn't fix — and why

-Trivy's scan gate kept flagging `jackson-databind` as vulnerable, no matter how many times the Spring Boot version was bumped — first to `3.3.11`, then to `3.5.14`, each time expecting the CVE to disappear along with everything else it fixed.
-It didn't.
-The reason turned out to have nothing to do with Spring Boot's own release cadence: `pom.xml` had a leftover, explicit `<version>2.15.0</version>` pinned directly on the `jackson-databind` dependency, silently overriding whatever version Spring Boot's own dependency management BOM was trying to supply.
-No amount of parent-version bumping was ever going to touch it.

-The actual fix was two-fold: removing that hardcoded pin so Spring Boot's BOM controls the version, and adding a small set of targeted property overrides (`tomcat.version`, `spring-framework.version`, `spring-data-bom.version`, `micrometer.version`, `jackson-bom.version`) in `pom.xml` for the handful of libraries where Spring Boot's own latest patch release hadn't yet caught up to an already-published upstream fix.
-That combination took the image from 32 HIGH/CRITICAL findings down to a small number that genuinely require a Spring Boot 4.0 migration — an 80-plus breaking-change upgrade that Spring's own community guidance estimates at 200-500 engineering hours, and which Spring Boot 3.5 itself only just aged out of support for (open-source EOL:
-June 30, 2026).
-Trivy's scan step is deliberately left non-blocking (`exit-code: 0`) so those remaining, documented findings stay visible on every build without holding up unrelated work.

 ## NetworkPolicies that exist, and are honest about not doing anything locally

 `NetworkPolicy` is a standard Kubernetes object, but it's only as good as